📣

 User roles

-TiDB Cloud defines different user roles to manage different permissions of TiDB Cloud users in organizations, projects, or both.
+TiDB Cloud defines different user roles to manage permissions at the organization, project, and instance levels.

-You can grant roles to a user at the organization level or at the project level.
-Make sure to carefully plan the hierarchy of your organizations and projects for security considerations.
+You can grant roles to a user at the organization level, the project level, or the instance level.
+Make sure to carefully plan the hierarchy of your organizations, projects, and resources for security considerations.

 Organization roles

-At the organization level, TiDB Cloud defines four roles, in which Organization Owner can invite members and grant organization roles to members.
+At the organization level, TiDB Cloud defines five roles, in which Organization Owner can invite members and grant organization roles to members.

 PermissionOrganization OwnerOrganization Billing ManagerOrganization Billing ViewerOrganization Console Audit ManagerOrganization Viewer